MSP-Greg/ruby-makepkg-mingw/README.md

 Test result files are in the test_results folder.
 Your results should match.
 Please check before adding the packages.

+If you decide to re-run the creation scripts, I might suggest deleting the `pkg` and `src` folders first.

 ### Installing the packages

 Likewise, three scripts are provided: